iPior/teams-calendar/README.md

 - Grey out past weeks and disable

+2. Highlight current day somehow
+3. Possibly a red line going to the current hour block of the day

 Bugs:
 1. If the first word of the title or desccription is too long it spills out of the box
 5. hour long activities resize bad and bleed
+6. Check if the next slot is free before doing a hour sesh
+7. Fix the numbering of the week